furkot/icon-fonts/Readme.md

 It'll merge path, apply transforms and change the viewport aspect ratio to square (it will center the path preserving aspect ration).
 If resulting file needs to be further tweaked try [inkscape] and [svgo].

+To reduce size of SVGs:

+    make pack

+It'll remove unused elements and reformat path to reduce file size.

 ## License

 All files in `svg` directory are published under the licenses provided by their owners.
 Check `svg` folder for iconset license files.